sayyadirfanali/pilaf/README.md

 ### Wildcard Patterns
-wildcard patterns begin with `"_"` and match any value just like variable patterns but discard the result. they are used when the result is not needed in further computation.
+Wildcard patterns begin with `"_"` and match any value just like variable patterns but discard the result.
+They are used when the result is not needed in further computation.

 ```javascript